developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 **Convert DataBar to UPC EAN -** If enabled, converts DataBar barcodes to UPC/EAN format.
 For this setting to work UPC/EAN symbologies must be enabled.

-**UPC Reduced Quiet Zone -** The quiet zone is the blank space on either side of a bar code that indicates where the symbology begins and ends.
-If enabled, it prevents the reader from scanning irrelevant UPC information in the quiet zone.
+**UPC Reduced Quiet Zone -** Enable/disable decoding UPC barcodes with reduced quiet zones, the area in front of and at the end of a barcode.
+Enabling this option increases the aggressiveness in decoding barcodes, resulting to increased decoding time and risk of misdecodes.

 **Bookland -** When enabled, select a Bookland Format from the list below.